build3r/TodayILearned/stoic_lessons/lessons_2021.md

 181. Aug 26: Stoics work with the reverse clause, that unfortunate events can turn out to be for the best.
 182. Aug 27: There more humour to be found in most situations than hate.
 By looking for it you reduce the heaviness of the events.
 183. Aug 28: We may need wealth, but we should not become slaves to it.
+184. Aug 29: The wealth of person is determined by the relation of his desires and expenditure to that of his income.
+If person can fulfill all his desires in less then the richer than person who can't even with more.
+185. Aug 30: Don't be a person who says yes with mouth and no with their action.
+If you feel lazy or unsatisfied with work then ask yourself why are you doing this.